edriablog/edriablog.github.io/content/posts/0005-Med_Diagnosis/index.md

 +++
-title = 'Notes on AI for Medical Diagnosis' date = 2024-05-27T16:37:31-07:00 draft = false
+title = 'Notes on AI for Medical Diagnosis - AI for Medicine Specialization Series I' date = 2024-05-27T16:37:31-07:00 draft = false
 +++
->This note is generated for my learning of Course AI for Medical Diagnosis by deeplearning.ai.
+>This note is generated for my learning of **AI for Medical Diagnosis** by deeplearning.ai.
 Any errors or misrepresentations are almost my own.

 ## Medical Imaging Application Examples
 ### Dermatology